- On the foothills of the Cévennes

 - View of the Rocher de Midi Circuit from Monoblet

-Mount Aigoual is located at the crossroads of the GR 6 and the GR 7, which, in the massif, are enriched with many variants including the GR 66 which is the subject of a topo guide entitled Tour du Mont Aigoual.
-A loop of about 4 hours round trip also passes through its summit.
-This tour takes place on trails that are generally well marked and easy to follow.
+Mont Aigoual is located at the crossroads of the GR 6 and the GR 7, which, in the massif, are enriched with many variants.
+The GR 66 allows you to go around Mont Aigoual.
+A route of about 4 hours round trip also passes through its summit.

-The trail of 4 steps is a sublime 21 km walk for trained walkers.
-Wild moors, heather, chestnut groves and craggy ridges will accompany you throughout your day.
+The 4 Step Trail is a sublime 000 kilometer walk for trained walkers.
+Wild moors, heather, chestnut groves and steep ridges will accompany you throughout your day.

-The circus of Navacelles, less than 40 km from camping, will take you along a waterfall, in beautiful places in the heart of the valley of the Vis, between the Causses de Blandas and the Larzac.
-Like an immense, deeply steeped bend, with vertiginous walls, the Cirque de Navacelles is a magical place for all nature-loving hikers.
-The Corniche du Causse Noir hike from Peyreleau is a 6 hour loop.
-The Chaos de Roquesaltes and Rajol hike is less difficult and only lasts 2 hours.
+Less than 40 kilometers from camping, the Cirque de Navacelles will take you along a waterfall, in the heart of the Vis valley, between the Causses de Blandas and Larzac.
+The Cirque de Navacelles is a magical place for all nature-loving hikers.
+The Corniche du Causse Noir hike from Peyreleau is a 6-hour loop.
+The chaos of Roquesaltes and Rajol hike is less difficult and only takes 2 hours.

 The Cévennes roads are an ideal place for all motorcyclists who yearn for a bit of freshness when it is too hot in the plain.
 Fill up well before heading into the mountains because gas pumps are quite rare on the roads.
 Cross the Trévezel valley.
 Continue to the Gorges de la Dourbie.
 Treat yourself to the roads of the Rhodes and Faïsses passes or the Corniche des Cévennes.
 The views there are magnificent.